sbezugliy/trie-substring-search/README.md

 ### To be done:

     - TODO: Text parser
-    - TODO: Suffix references is not implementd, just now it contains full syntax tree.
-So, it is less memory efficient then original Aho-Corasick algorithm.
+    - TODO: Suffix references is not implemented.
+Just now it contains full syntax tree, so it is less memory efficient then original Aho-Corasick algorithm.
+    - TODO: Maybe, will be good to implement next features for trie build stage:
+      -  post optimization of vertex connections, creating suffixes
+      -  some parallelism
-    - TODO: Maybe, need post optimization of vertex connections, and some Parallelism | pre optimization of an dictionary on trie build stage.
+      -  pre optimization of an dictionary on trie build stage.

 ## Installation